Where do I start for information on Family Court?

 Parenting After Separation (PAS) and PAS for Indigenous Families

-This resource from BC Ministry of Attorney General is a free course on making positive choices in caring for children following separation.
+This resource from the Government of BC is a free course on making positive choices in caring for children following separation.
 It provides information about the separation process and how to access help, including mediation from a family justice counsellor.
 You must take one of these courses before your first court appearance in all BC Provincial Court locations.

 Alternatives to Court